fed/frontend/javascript/closures.md

 Closures are functions that refer to independent (free) variables.
 In other words, the function defined in the closure 'remembers' the environment in which it was created.

+An important feature of closures is that an inner function still has access to the outer function’s variables even after the outer function has returned.
+This is because, when functions in JavaScript execute, they use the scope that was in effect when they were created.

 ```javascript
 function Person () {
   var name = 'Unknown';